pakal/rsfile/doc/native_io_concepts.rst

-Win32 LockFile()
+Win32 LockFile
 #################

-**This is a mandatory, per-handle, non reentrant lock, allowing byte range locking.**
+**Mandatory, per-handle, non reentrant lock, allowing byte range locking.**

 - Once a file area is locked through a handle, no handle, in this process or another one, can access this area in a way incompatible with the lock type (shared or exclusive).
 This also means that a handle can't be used